AlfrescoLabs/tester-technical-test-java-api/README.md

 # Bring the Test Environment up

-1. ACS + Search Services Healthcheck: Please ensure that repo admin console > Search Services uses the right port and shows tracking status.
+1. ACS + Search Services Healthcheck: Please ensure that Alfresco Content Repository (ACS) admin console > Search Services uses the right port and shows tracking status.
 This could be setup using the packaging > docker > docker-compose.yml In a command window, cd to the packaging > docker directory and Run docker-compose up This should start an instance of ACS Repository with Share and Search Services.

-2. Solr Healthcheck can be performed using solr admin console at:
+2. Search services (Solr) Healthcheck can be performed using solr admin console at:

 ```
     <protocol>://<repo-host-ip>:<solr-port>/solr/#